 Second, by making a defect in the periodic sequence, in this case by separating one pair of holes by a greater amount, we can trap a resonant cavity mode: it is localized along the waveguide direction by the band gap, and partially in the transverse direction by index guiding.
 Because there is no complete gap, however, the mode has some intrinsic radiative losses: even with infinitely many holes/periods, it leaks away slowly into the surrounding air.

 Third, by combining several structures in sequence — ordinary waveguide with no holes, periodic structure, defect, periodic structure, waveguide — we can make a filter.
-See chapter 10 of this online textbook.
+See Chapter 10 of Photonic Crystals: Molding the Flow of Light (second edition).
 In particular, because there is now a finite number of holes, the resonant mode can now leak into the waveguide as well as to the surrounding air.
 Then, input light from the waveguide at the resonance frequency undergoes resonant coupling, and is transmitted to the other side with a Lorentzian transmission spectrum.
 In the limit where the resonant mode couples much more strongly with the waveguide than the air (i.e. if there are not too many holes and the radiative leakage is slow), then in a symmetric structure we should get 100% transmission on resonance, forming a narrow-band filter.

 In the following, we will analyze the structure in exactly the opposite order of what we really should do.
 Really, we should analyze the periodic system first to understand the band gap, then analyze the resonant mode, and finally analyze the transmission spectrum.
 Since all of those calculations have already been done (see the reference in the book), however, we can jump straight to the transmission spectrum (which is conceptually the easiest computation to understand) and work backwards.